-Non-Supporting Streams range between 25 and 60% subwatershed IC, and no longer support their designated uses, as defined by hydrology, channel stability, habitat, water quality and biological indicators.
-Subwatersheds at the lower end of the IC range (25 to 40%) may show promise for partial restoration, but are so altered that they normally cannot attain pre-development conditions for most indicators.
+Non-Supporting Streams range between 25 and 60% subwatershed IC, and no longer support their designated uses1, as defined by hydrology, channel stability, habitat, water quality and biological indicators.

+Subwatersheds at the lower end of the IC range (25 to 40%) may show promise for partial restoration but are so altered that they normally cannot attain pre-development conditions for most indicators.
 In some circumstances, streams in the upper range of the non-supporting category (40 to 60% IC) may show some potential for stream restoration.
 In most circumstances, however, the primary restoration goals are to reduce pollutants, improve the stream corridor, or enhance community amenities.

-&lt;sup>1 The term "designated uses" has a regulatory connection with respect to the Clean Water Act, in terms of a water body's capacity to support fishing, swimming, and other human uses as determined by compliance with applicable water quality standards and narrative biological criteria.
+&lt;sup>1The term "designated uses" has a regulatory connection with respect to the Clean Water Act, in terms of a water body's capacity to support fishing, swimming, and other human uses as determined by compliance with applicable water quality standards and narrative biological criteria.

-COLORADO COLORADO COLORADO Changes to Stream Hydrology Increased annual storm water runoff Diminished baseflow (in some streams) Increased peak discharge for 100-year storm event Increased frequency of bankfull flooding NY MARK Physical Alteration of the Stream Corridor · · Stream enclosure/modification Loss of riparian forest continuity Stream interruption Floodplain disconnection Increased stream crossings Stream Habitat Degradation Channel enlargement Greater annual sediment yield Declining stream habitat indexes Diminished large woody debris Increased summer stream temperatures Declining Water Quality Higher concentrations of pollutants in storm water runoff Eutrophication Exceedance of water contact bacteria standards Potential toxicity to aquatic life Contaminated sediments Fish consumption advisories Higher loads of trash/debris Loss of Aquatic Diversity : · · Decline in aquatic insect diversity Increase in pollutant-tolerant species Decline in fish diversity Loss of capacity to support trout/salmon Declining riparian plant diversity Figure 11: Five Groups of Stream Impacts Associated with Urban Subwatersheds
+Changes to Stream Hydrology

+- Increased annual storm water runoff

+- Diminished baseflow (in some streams)

+- Increased peak discharge for 100-year storm event

+- Increased frequency of bankfull flooding

+Physical Alteration of the Stream Corridor

+- Stream enclosure/modification

+- Loss of riparian forest continuity

+- Stream interruption

+- Floodplain disconnection

+- Increased stream crossings

+Stream Habitat Degradation

+- Channel enlargement

+- Greater annual sediment yield

+- Declining stream habitat indexes

+- Diminished large woody debris

+- Increased summer stream temperatures

+Declining Water Quality

+- Higher concentrations of pollutants in storm water runoff

+- Eutrophication

+- Exceedance of water contact bacteria standards

+- Potential toxicity to aquatic life

+- Contaminated sediments

+- Fish consumption advisories

+- Higher loads of trash/debris

+Loss of Aquatic Diversity

+- Decline in aquatic insect diversity

+- Increase in pollutant-tolerant species

+- Decline in fish diversity

+- Loss of capacity to support trout/salmon

+- Declining riparian plant diversity

-Urban Drainage refers to streams that have subwatersheds with more than 60% IC and where the stream corridor has essentially been eliminated or physically altered to the point that it functions merely as a conduit for flood waters.
+Figure 11: Five Groups of Stream Impacts Associated with Urban Subwatersheds functions merely as a conduit for flood waters.
 Water quality indicators are consistently poor, channels are highly unstable and both stream habitat and aquatic diversity are rated as very poor or are eliminated altogether.
 Thus, the prospects to restore aquatic diversity in urban drainage are extremely limited, although it may be possible to achieve significant pollutant reductions.